aniabrown/QuEST_GPU/README.md

 Latest version: [0.10.0](https://github.com/aniabrown/QuEST/releases/tag/v0.10.0)

+This is the repository for the GPU version of the code.
+The CPU version is available [here](https://github.com/aniabrown/QuEST).
+The GPU version is behind the CPU version -- the full API is listed [here](https://aniabrown.github.io/QuEST/qubits_8h.html) and the subset of this implemented for the GPU is listed [here](https://aniabrown.github.io/QuEST_GPU/qubits_8h.html).

 Please report errors or feedback to anna.brown@oerc.ox.ac.uk

 ## Introduction

 The **Quantum Exact Simulation Toolkit** is a high performance simulator of universal quantum circuits.
 QuEST is written in C, hybridises OpenMP and MPI, and can run on a GPU.
 Needing only compilation, QuEST is easy to run both on laptops and supercomputers, where it can take advantage of multicore and networked machines to quickly simulate circuits on many qubits.

-> The GPU version of QuEST is currently located in another repository [here](https://github.com/aniabrown/QuEST_GPU), though the introduction in [examples/tutorial.md](/examples/tutorial.md) is still relevant.

 QuEST has a simple interface, independent of its run environment (on CPUs, GPUs or over networks),
 ```C